robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

          Policy 1: Pod A can send to Pod B.
          Policy 2: Pod B can only recieve from Pod C.

-From a cluster networking level and a flow level, there is an inherent contradiction between the above policy.
-What these policies say is that, from the source (PodA) the flow from PodA to PodB is allowed.
+From a cluster networking level and a flow level, there is an inherent contradiction between the above policies.
+What these policies say is that,  flow from PodA to PodB is allowed.
 But at the destination(PodB), this flow is not allowed.
 Such contradictions are extermely fuzzy and unmanagable when we have hundreds and thousands of rules in the cluster.
 Debugging and rearranging such policies to orchestrate a flow will be cumbersome, as the user has to deal with this 2D matrix of disparate policies applied at source and destination.